themepark-dev/theme.park/.github/CONTRIBUTING.md

 - When creating a new theme for an application please test multiple theme options to make sure it looks good on all options not just your favorite.

 - The PR must contain a screenshot of all the different theme options.
 Optionally you can also include screenshots with the community theme options.

-## Bug fixes

-- When submitting bugfixes please show a before and after screenshot of the fix, and a description of what the fix does.